-Product Payoff Potential The successful integration of DSRC, WiFi, and cellular communications to transmit TCIP data will open the door to a number of future benefits to transit agencies in future production projects including: - Availability of enroute high-capacity communications with transit vehicles with a cost-effective means to update schedules and GIS information. - Reduction of cellular costs by rerouting cellular traffic over DSRC where it is available. - Improvement of tracking and monitoring system performance in agencies with private radio systems by sending large messages over DSRC rather than over private radio systems. - Reduction of cellular dependence during major incidents by allowing intermittent communications with enroute vehicles, even if cellular communications are unavailable. - In the future, it is expected that new road vehicles will be delivered with DSRC radio systems as standard equipment to facilitate the operation of such vehicles in the V2V and V2I environments.
-This project will demonstrate the feasibility of using these new radio systems to facilitate transit operations.
-Product Transfer This project will demonstrate the viability of using DSRC to convey standardized TCIP information between control centers and enroute vehicles.
-DSRC will be installed at multiple stations and a back-office system for a transit agency.
-Vehicles passing or stopping at the stations will communicate with the office systems via DSRC roadside units at those locations.
-Since DSRC will not be available along the vehicle's entire route, cellular communications will be used to "fill in" communications at other locations.
-This system will provide transit agencies with a vendor independent solution for low cost data transmission. sUAS-Based GeoINTEL for CR Parking in Rural and Suburban Areas Transit IDEA Project 90 Lawrence J. Harman Harman Consulting LLC Bridgewater, MA IDEA Concept and Product Commuter rail services bring travelers from the rural and suburban fringes to the inner neighborhoods and central business districts of many large metropolitan areas in the United States.
-The isolated nature of rural and suburban commuter rail (CR) parking lots makes it difficult and expensive to secure and safely operate.
-Further, as the more than two dozen CR systems in the United States try to avoid eash payments for fares and parking fees, they must embrace consumer friendly options and mobile phone-based payment systems that are not standardized nor easily integrated into large databases for "big data" analysis.
-This situation makes the validation of CR parking payments difficult and increases the potential for systemic fraud and abuse.
+sUAS-based GeoINTEL for CR Parking in Rural and Suburban Areas Transit IDEA Project 90 Lawrence J. Harman and Uma Shama Bridgewater Stare University, Bridgewater, Massachusetts IDEA Concept and Product Commuter rail services bring travelers from the rural and suburban fringes to the inner neighborhoods and central business districts of many large metropolitan areas in the United States.
+The isolated nature of these rural and suburban commuter rail (CR) parking lots makes it difficult and expensive to secure and safely operate these transit assets.
+Further, as the more than two dozen commuter rail systems in the U.S. try to avoid eash payments for fares and parking fees, they must embrace consumer friendly options and mobile phone-based payment systems that are not standardized and not easily integrated into large databases for "big data" analysis.
+This situation makes the validation of commuter rail parking payments difficult and increases the potential for systemic fraud and abuse.
 Using autonomous flight modes, small unmanned aircraft systems (sUAS) can provide high resolution imagery that can document each individual vehicle parked in a specific parking space at a specific date and time (Figure 1).
 The speed at which this data can be collected is at least four times faster than current methods, thereby providing four times the data using the same human resources (the remote pilot).
-The purpose of this study is to develop, and field test a prototype of sUAS and geospatial intelligence (GeoINTEL) technology in a "living lab" to enhance the safety, security, and parking revenue validation at small urban and rural CR parking areas.
-A critical objective of this research is to use commercially-available, off-the-shelf (COTS) products and services that meet the budgetary constraints of rural and suburban transit systems within existing transit technical staff resources.
-Project Results (or Planned Investigation) The combination of the three emerging technologies (sUAS for remote sensing, aerial imagery analytics, and Edge of the Cloud data analytics) based on a state-of-the-art communications infrastructure (wired and wireless, local and regional) is a holistic approach to transit safety and security that can address the highly elevated threat level for terrorist attacks and systemic safety issues of transit.
-The demonstration will prove that the infrastructure can be built and operated at the urban-rural fringe of a major metropolitan area using a university transit system and a regional commuter rail service as a prototype.
-The prototype can be implemented locally and nationally using the U.S. DOT's systems engineering approach modified and adopted by this research project.1 1National ITS Architecture Team, Systems Engineering for Intelligent Transportation Systems, (Washington, D.C.: U.S. Department of Transportation), Report No. FHWA-HOP-07-09, January 2007.
+The purpose of this study is to develop and field test a prototype of sUAS and geospatial intelligence (GeoINTEL) analytics in a "living lab" to enhance the safety, security, and parking revenue validation at small urban and rural commuter rail parking areas.
+A critical objective of this research is to use commercially available, off-the-shelf (COTS) products and services that meet the budgetary constraints of rural and suburban transit systems within existing transit technical staff resources.